tanraya/playmo/README.md

     $ rails new appname
     $ cd ./appname

-Then, add to your gemfile this line
+Then, add to your gemfile this

+    group :development do
       gem 'playmo-rails', :git => 'git://github.com/tanraya/playmo.git'
+    end

 After that, run bundle to install necessary gems